Fizcko/rsql-mongodb/Readme.md

 try{

-    // String comparison : you have to add quotes for string values rsqlMongoDB('lastName=="doe"');
+    // String comparison : you can add quotes for string values rsqlMongoDB('lastName=="doe"');
     //=> { "lastName" : "doe" }